lupusorina/lupusorina.github.io/_pages/about.md

 -------------------

-P.S.
-I use this website to share some of my thoughts, experiences, and knowledge.
-I hope you find it useful.
+🤖 I use this website to share some of my thoughts, experiences, and knowledge.
+I hope you find it useful. 🤖

 -------------------